top of page

 The Blue Northern Pintail is a relatively new color mutation.
 We have been working with this color since 2013.
 Blues are basically a lighter version of the normal color, and the drakes appear to be more "blue" than gray.
 At the time of this writing this is a rare color and we are only producing a handful of them each year.
 In 2014 we produced a single female that was a neither the normal color or silver, this bird has more of a pastel or buff color.
 She also has no penciling on her feathers.
 This hen is pictured below.

-When available Cape Teal can be found for sale in webstore
+When available Northern Pintails can be found for sale in Online-Store.

 bottom of page